Granny Square Hooded Scarf Crochet Pattern

 Attach the Hood to the Scarf:

-Join the number of Granny squares as shown in the layouts above together for the scarf, ()9 or 10 sqaures, LEAVING 2 granny squares for the pockets.
+Join the number of Granny squares as shown in the layouts above together for the scarf.

 - Align the bottom edge of the hood with the top edge of the scarf.